1928 Lehigh Brown and White football team

 The 1928 Lehigh Brown and White football team was an American football team that represented Lehigh University as an independent during the 1928 college football season.
 In its first season under head coach A. Austin Tate, the team compiled a 3–6 record and was outscored by a total of 192 to 57.

+Tate was hired as Lehigh's head football coach in January 1928.
+He had played for Lehigh a decade earlier and led the 1927 freshman team to an undefeated season.
+At the end of the 1928 season, the board of athletic control voted unanimously to renew Tate's contract as head coach.

-The team played its home games at Taylor Stadium in Bethlehem, Pennsylvania.
+Lehigh played home games at Taylor Stadium in Bethlehem, Pennsylvania.